27 Traditional Purim Food Ideas for 2026

 10. Sambusak

-The sambusak can be sprinkled with sesame or poppy seeds for an extra nod toward Purim food traditions.
+No matter the filling, sambusak are usually sprinkled with sesame or poppy seeds for an extra nod toward Purim food traditions.
 As a snack, it's also versatile since it stays fresh for days in a sealed container, making it an ideal addition to mishloach manot.

 Join a Live Online Cooking Class Today